ctsit/linear_data_entry_workflow/README.md

 ### Suppressing "Save & Go To Next Record"

 In a clinical data collection workflow the study coordinator is likely working with only one research participant at a time.
 In this case the "Save & Go To Next Record" button might be a distraction.
 This button can be hidden via the modules project-level configuration option _Hide "Save & Go To Next Record" button_

+### auto-locking forms
+Linear Data Entry Workflow can be configured to automatically lock forms upon completion for certain user roles.
+These roles will not have the ability to unlock these forms on their own.
+For this feature to work properly the role must have Lock/Unlock privileges.
+This can be configured in the **User Rights** page.
+To activate this feature access **Manage External Modules** section of your project, click on Linear Data Entry Workflow's configure button, and select a role to activate auto-locking on.
+Please note that this feature does not affect REDCap administrators, regardless of what role they are in.